anthonyhuang07/ICS2O1-FPT/src/devlog.md

 - Added a basic menu
 - Still trying to figure out how to get the beats to fall at the correct speed and beat.

+# 2023-06-06

+- Changed how the beat array would work
+- Still trying to figure out how to get the beats to fall at the correct speed and beat.